nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAI/README.md

 - **Executives**: Getting quick insights on records and generating summaries of complex data.
 - **Administrators**: Creating documentation and analyzing system configurations.
 - **Analysts**: Uncovering data patterns and generating preliminary findings.
+- **Documentation Teams**: Extracting and processing text from images and scanned documents.

 ## When to Use the NuviAI Assistant